- ProBLEN Products

-Some claim their product contains HGH that is not homeopathic.
+Some claim their product contains real HGH that is not homeopathic.

-Some who sell the pill or powder products that contain no form of human growth hormone claim that products that do contain HGH may cause mad cow disease.
+Some who sell the pill or powder products claim that products that contain HGH may cause Creutzfeldt Jakob disease.

-The above claims may seem very convincing when you read them at the company or distributor's professional looking web site but none of these claims are true.
+The above claims may seem very convincing when you read them at the company or distributor's professional looking website but none of these claims are true.
 These are the sort of claims that sellers use when their products have not had any clinical studies to measure effectiveness.
 They know they must come up with some reason why customers should buy their product.

-*Only randomized double-blind placebo-controlled IGF-1 clinical studies can measure the real effectiveness of any HGH therapy by measuring the increase of the growth factor IGF-1 in the blood of test subjects and so look for products that have independently done clinical studies.
+Only randomized double-blind placebo-controlled clinical studies can measure the real effectiveness of any HGH therapy so look for products that have been independently clinically tested.